oVirt/terraform-provider-ovirt/docs/resources/disk_attachment.md

 page_title: "ovirt_disk_attachment Resource - terraform-provider-ovirt"
 subcategory: ""
 description: |-
-  The ovirtdiskattachment resource attaches a single disk to a single VM.
-For controlling multiple attachments use ovirtdiskattachments.
+  The ovirt_disk_attachment resource attaches a single disk to a single VM.
+For controlling multiple attachments use ovirt_disk_attachments.
-  ~> Do not use this resource when using ovirtdiskattachments (plural) on the same VM as it will cause a ping-pong effect of resources being created and removed on each run.
+  ~> Do not use this resource when using ovirt_disk_attachments (plural) on the same VM as it will cause a ping-pong effect of resources being created and removed on each run.
 ---

 # ovirt_disk_attachment (Resource)